11 Common project management challenges and solutions

 Researchers discovered that participants who completed this phase were 2x to 3x more likely to exercise than a control group that did not predict their future behavior.

-This is the next stage that will assist you and your team in sticking to and completing your goals.
+This is the next stage that will assist you and your team stick to and completing your goals.

 Before starting your work, tell yourself, “After or before [current task], I will [do this activity or another task].”